跳到主要内容

 Like other microservice transporters, you have several options for creating a Redis ClientProxy instance.

-One method for creating an instance is to use use the ClientsModule.
+One method for creating an instance is to use the ClientsModule.
 To create a client instance with the ClientsModule, import it and use the register() method to pass an options object with the same properties shown above in the createMicroservice() method, as well as a name property to be used as the injection token.
 Read more about ClientsModule here.

 @Module({